bryanvaz/vfnet/README.md

 If you install vfnet on your system, you can persist your vf configuration across reboots.
 Without this persistance, all VFs and their configurations will be lost on reboot

-- Install vfnet into path and install boot service
+- Install vfnet into $PATH and install boot-time service
   ```
   ./vfnet install
   ```